 Use Yoast SEO

-While editing your text, you will find our Yoast SEO plugin really useful for SEO copywriting as it helps to optimize your text for search engines and to make your text more readable.
-This is a quick overview of using our plugin, but for a detailed overview of how to use Yoast SEO, you should read our post about the content analysis feature in Yoast SEO.
+While editing your text, you will find our Yoast SEO plugin useful for SEO copywriting because it helps to optimize your text for search engines and to make your text more readable.
+For a detailed overview of how to use Yoast SEO when optimizing your content, you should read our post about the content analysis feature in Yoast SEO.
 The plugin analyzes content in various languages, so you can benefit from using the plugin even if you are not writing in English!

 Conclusion: SEO copywriting is a process

-SEO copywriting works best when you follow a defined process and make sure your text is as good as possible.
+SEO copywriting works best when you follow a defined process and ensure your text is as good as possible.
 While not everyone is a natural writer, SEO writing is something everyone can get better at with practice.
 Don’t forget to maintain your content over time to avoid it getting outdated and stale!